NEW: A lawyer for young man who was assaulted says he's a student at the school

 The incident happened Tuesday on the grounds of Reach!
 Partnership School in Baltimore, school officials said.

-The officer seen striking the youth and a female officer standing behind him have been placed on paid administrative leave, said Karen Parks, spokeswoman for the Baltimore public school system.
+The unidentified officer who struck the youth and a female officer standing behind him are on paid administrative leave, said Karen Parks, spokeswoman for the Baltimore public school system.

 The officer is under investigation for assault and misconduct, officials said.

-"As a parent of a Baltimore city school student, I was appalled by what I saw," Mayor Stephanie Rawlings-Blake said of the video.
-"The behavior that was demonstrated ... is certainly something you never want to see. ...
-Certainly not a school officer acting in this way, particularly with a young person."
+“As a parent of a Baltimore city school student, I was appalled by what I saw,” Mayor Stephanie Rawlings-Blake said of the video earlier this week.
+“The behavior that was demonstrated … is certainly something you never want to see.”

-Baltimore School Police Chief Marshall Goodwin was also placed on paid administrative leave pending an investigation, said Parks, describing the move as a "personnel matter."
+Baltimore School Police Chief Marshall Goodwin was also placed on paid administrative leave, said Parks, describing the move as a “personnel matter.”